TheVMCProject/The-VCM-Project/contributing.md

 ## License

-By contributing to the VCM Project, you agree that your contributions will be licensed under the [MIT License](/workspaces/The-VCM-Project/LICENSE).
+By contributing to the VCM Project, you agree that your contributions will be licensed under the [GNU Public General License](/workspaces/The-VCM-Project/LICENSE).

 We appreciate your time and effort in contributing to the VCM Project.
 Together, we can make it even better!